turbulenz/turbulenz_engine/docs/source/jslibrary_api/particlesynchronizer_api.rst

 `trailFollow`
 -------------

 The number specifying how trails form, with `1` specifying a standard trail, and `0` specifying that already emitted particles will follow the movements of the system without trails forming.
-Any value is permited, though values between `0` and `1` are 'expected'.
+Any value is permitted, though values between `0` and `1` are 'expected'.